 Safety activity content is given here.
+Contribution to the local community and society Japanese only

-Contribution to the local community and society Special lectures at art universities by the National Printing Bureau's designers The National Printing Bureau holds special lectures by its designers, explaining the superior skills of designers involved in banknote manufacturing, mainly focusing on an overview of printing technology and copper engraving techniques.
-These lectures provide students with an opportunity to broaden their career possibilities and options, and the lectures are also part of the Bureau's social contribution activities aimed to familiarize the public with the designers' high level of skills developed over the years.
-3 minutes walk from Oii statior
+Special lectures at art universities by the National Printing Bureau's designers The National Printing Bureau holds special lectures by its designers, explaining the superior skills of designers involved in banknote manufacturing, mainly focusing on an overview of printing technology and copper engraving techniques.
+These lectures provide students with an opportunity to broaden their career possibilities and options, and the lectures are also part of the Bureau's social contribution activities aimed to familiarize the public with the designers' high level of skills developed over the year.
+In January 2025, the Bureau received the Commissioner for Cultural Affairs Special Award in recognition of the contribution made by these lectures to promoting Japanese culture and the arts.